Understanding Code Violations in Virginia & Their Impact on Selling Your House

 Code violations can discourage potential buyers and affect a property’s appeal in the housing market.
 Effects include:

-• Negotiation Challenges: Violations are reasons for buyers to ask for lower prices, impacting overall pricing strategies.
+- Negotiation Challenges: Violations prompt buyers to ask for lower prices, affecting overall pricing strategies.

 Addressing these issues before listing your home can improve both value and marketability.